GenericMappingTools/GMT.jl/README.md

 WARNING
 =======

-Done, master branch runs only on 0.7
+Tagged version 0.4 that runs only on Julia 0.7

 Install
 =======

-    Pkg.add("GMT")
+Use the new Pkg3 to install current version (0.4).
+To install on Julia 0.6, this should do it:

+    Pkg.checkout("GMT", v"0.3.0")

 On OSX, with a manual GMT build and dependencies obtained with Homebrew (that are installed at /user/local/lib), I had to help Julia finding MY *libgmt.dylib*, with (this line should than be